AnimusPEXUS/dtk/README.md

 This is DTK (D graphical ToolKit).

-Currntly under heavy and deep develpment.
+Currently under heavy and deep development.
 It's far even to alpha.

-DTK is thought to be higly portable, but currently it actually supports only SDL backend.
+DTK is thought to be highly portable, but currently it actually supports only SDL backend.